UCL/rsd-engineeringcourse/session01/03types.md

 A set works like a dictionary, but with just keys.

-There's no guaranteed order, elements cannot occur twice.
+There is no guaranteed order, and elements cannot occur twice.

 {{ pyfrag('01','structures','Set') }}